sar-cheng/newbie/README.md

-The goal of this project was to learn some ML.
+The goal of this project is to learn some ML.